Finding it difficult when your baby won’t burp and has gas? Discover how to burp a baby that is hard to burp, even when you’ve tried everything else!

 Maybe your baby had been burping just fine all along, and then out of the blue fusses and can’t seem to pass air.
 It doesn’t help when others—your spouse, your mom—seem to burp the baby just fine while you can’t figure out how to follow suit.
 Nothing seems to help.

-How to burp a hard to burp baby
+How to burp a baby that is hard to burp

 I can definitely relate.
 My baby wouldn’t burp at night, and would instead drift off to sleep before burping, especially after those middle of the night feedings.
 I tried different ways to burp him, and even used gas drops or gripe water without knowing for certain whether they worked.